virtualritz/oslquery-petite/README.md

 The main library for parsing and querying OSL `.oso` files.
 Provides:

-- Pure Rust parser for OSO format (no C++ dependencies)
+- Pure Rust parser for OSO format (no C++ dependencies).
-- Type-safe API where parameter types and values are unified
+- Type-safe API where parameter types and values are unified.
-- Support for all OSL types (int, float, color, point, vector, normal, matrix, arrays, closures)
+- Support for all OSL types (int, float, color, point, vector, normal, matrix, arrays, closures).
-- Metadata extraction
+- Metadata extraction.
-- Zero-copy string handling

 [Full documentation →](./oslquery-petite/README.md)